-Multi-Factor Authentication, or MFA, is an increasingly common feature that provides additional account security beyond passwords.
+Multi-Factor Authentication (MFA) is an increasingly common feature that provides additional account security beyond passwords.
 When enabled, a user attempting to log in to PensionPro will need to provide a generated code that is sent to them via text message or email.

 This article discusses enabling MFA for Employees logging in to PensionPro.
 MFA can also be enabled for Plan Sponsors logging in to PlanSponsorLink; refer to the article Multi-Factor Authentication For PlanSponsorLink.